MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-enterprise.md

 **Applies to:  Machine Learning Server** &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[(Find R Server 9.x article)](../install/operationalize-r-server-enterprise-config.md)

 You can configure Microsoft Learning Server after installation to act as a deployment server and to host analytic web services for operationalization.
-Machine Learning Server offers two types of configuration for operationalizing analytics and remote execution: [One-box](operationalize-machine-learning-server-one-box.md) and **Enterprise**.
+Machine Learning Server offers two types of configuration for operationalizing analytics and remote execution: One-box and **Enterprise**.
 This article describes the enterprise configuration.
+For more on one-box configurations, [see here](operationalize-machine-learning-server-one-box.md).

 An enterprise configuration involves multiple [web and compute nodes](../operationalize/configure-start-for-administrators.md#configure-server-for-operationalization) that  are configured on multiple machines along with other enterprise features.
 These nodes can be scaled independently.
 Scaling up web nodes enables an active-active configuration that allows you to load balance the incoming API requests.
 Additionally, with multiple web nodes, you must use a [SQL Server or PostgreSQL database](../operationalize/configure-remote-database-to-operationalize.md) to share data and web services across web node services.